Bisnode/logback-extras/README.md

 When dealing with misconfigured or poorly implemented logging, this saves your logs from getting flooded with duplicate messages, while still logging some of them in short bursts for a chance to be seen and possibly fixed.

+This filter is similar to the "burst filter" [sometimes](https://jira.qos.ch/browse/LOGBACK-803) [requested](https://jira.qos.ch/browse/LOGBACK-223) for Logback and since some time back [available in Log4j](https://logging.apache.org/log4j/2.x/manual/filters.html#BurstFilter), but is more conservative in that it only filters duplicates as those are per definition noise, while meaningful logging may be suppressed by a more general burst filter.

 ### Usage